 The Kluger offers great middle-row sprawling space and an easily accessible third row.
 What it lacks in cabin elegance, the Kluger makes up for with sound driving manners and a decent hybrid system that uses a claimed 5.6L/100km.

-More: Australia's best hybrid and PHEV cars, SUVs and utes of 2024
+More: Australia’s best large SUVs and 7-seaters

 Best electric family car: Tesla Model Y